chipsalliance/firrtl-spec/abi.md

 specific changes in later versions.
 It is expected that a conforming FIRRTL compiler can lower to all specified ABIs.
-This mechanism exists to allow improved representations when using tools which have better Verilog support and allow migration of existing development flows to significant representational changes.
+This mechanism exists to allow improved representations when using tools which have better Verilog support and allow incremental migration of existing development flows to the significant representational changes introduced by ABI changes.

 # FIRRTL System Verilog Interface